jekkogray/SpotThat/README.md

 [Video Demo](https://www.youtube.com/watch?v=dPKEnE1twSo&ab_channel=JekkoGray)

-This demo is running Android 10 on a <b>GooglePixel 2XL</b> device.
+This demo is running Android 10 on a <b>Google Pixel 2XL</b> device.

 The APK to run SpotThat on your own Android device is available <a href="https://github.com/jekkogray/SpotThat/build/SpotThat-demo.apk" download> here.</a>